ramachandra2002/Phase-Locked-Loop-Design/README.md

 ## Phase Frequency Detector

 The Phase Frequency Detector is a circuit whch can measure the phase difference between the two signals: input and reference signals.
-Initially, XOR was in the discussion for a p
+Initially, XOR was in the discussion for a phase detector from the signals.
+But the problem in using XOR as a phase frequency detector is that it cannot tell the difference between lagging and leading.
+The design of the phase detector is using two D Flip flops along with AND gate for detecting using the UP and DOWN signals.

+## Charge Pump

+Charge Pump is a circuit that uses capacitors for energetic charge storage to raise and lower voltage.
+This circuit incorporates current steering circuits.
+Based on the given up or down signal, a current steering circuit steers or directs the current flow from the Vdd to the output or from the output to the ground.
+If the up signal is active, current travels from the Vdd to the output capacitor, charging it.
+The voltage at the CP output is raised as a result.
+When the down signal is activated, current flows from the output capacitor to ground, discharging the output.
+The voltage at the CP output is reduced as a result.

+## Voltage Controlled Oscillator

+A Ring Oscillator is a circuit which contains a series of odd number of inverters.
+The frequency of oscillator depends upon the delay and charging capacity of the capacitance in the mos transistors.
+So, if the current is very high, the output may be charged more quickly.
+We can change the frequency of the ring oscillator by starving it of current.

+## Frequency Divider

+Frequency Divider is the circuit that produces an output that is the clock input divided by the specified value.